extism/extism/runtime/README.md

 - `EXTISM_DEBUG=1`: generate debug information
 - `EXTISM_PROFILE=perf|jitdump|vtune`: enable Wasmtime profiling

+> *Note*: The debug and coredump info will only be written if the plug-in has an error.

 ## Getting Started

 This guide should walk you through some of the concepts in Extism and the `extism` crate.